-- Developing a deep dialogue between Judaism and Christianity, which would contribute to the development of Judaism itself.
-Development of the Noahide Movement, making Judaism accessible to non-Jews.
+- Development of the Noahide Movement, making Judaism accessible to non-Jews.
 Making Judaism a religion for anyone willing, without becoming a Jew.

 Religious Zionism—just as in the 1970s and 2000s—should take the lead in realizing these goals by establishing educational programs for all ages and levels, organizing conferences, creating working groups that will specifically promote public discussion of these topics in Israel.

 Of course, it is not easy for the Religious Zionism to turn toward such goals.
 We are used to the Religious Zionism emphasizing and reinforcing the national agenda, while overlooking and even ignoring the universal matters.
 However, we must acknowledge that the national agenda including its ideological component is being successfully realized, so we need not only to continue and complete our current practical work but to look at it in broader perspective and set our new goals for the future.